Rainerius of Ss. Marcellino e Pietro

-Rainerius was a 12th century Roman Catholic Cardinal, and Cardinal-priest of the titulus of Ss.
+Rainerius was a 12th-century Roman Catholic Cardinal, and Cardinal-priest of the titulus of Ss.
 Marcellino e Pietro in Rome.

 Early career

 Nothing is known of Rainerius' origins, family, education, or employment before he became a cardinal.

 The date of his appointment is not attested, and has been variously assigned.
-Scholars in the 17th and 18th cxenturies reported that he had been one of the cardinals at the Council of Guastalla in October 1106.
+Scholars in the 17th and 18th centuries reported that he had been one of the cardinals at the Council of Guastalla in October 1106.
 This claim is not substantiated by documentary evidence.
+It is also inconsistent with the Anciennitätprinzip developed by Rudolf Hüls, which indicates that Rainerius' appointment should have been in 1110 or 1111.

+Salvador Miranda supports a date of appointment of 1117, basing his view on the Annuaire Pontifical Catholique 1928.
 He cites Jaffé for Rainerius' subscriptions to papal documents in 1121, but he misses Jaffe's reference to subscriptions in 1114 and 1115.
 Miranda also states, "He may be the same as Cardinal Raniero (1099)," a self-contradictory remark.
 His dating is not acceptable.

 Cardinal

 In February 1111, King Henry V came to Rome to demand his imperial coronation.
 On 12 February the ceremony took place at St. Peter's Basilica, and during the welcome at the door, the pope read out a decree, in which he repudiated lay investiture, and ordered all bishops to surrender their imperial fiefs to the emperor immediately and permanently.
 The king and the indignant bishops retired to discuss the shocking demand, and, as evening approached, the pope refused the coronation.
 After Mass, he and the cardinals were taken into custody by Henry's armed troops, and on 16 February, after a battle with the Romans in the Borgo, Henry and his captive prelates departed the city.
 The pope and sixteen cardinals were held captive for sixty-one days, while Henry pressed the pope to agree to his solution to the investiture controversy.
 On 11 April, at Ponte Mammolo on the Anio River, Rainerius was one of the cardinals who were compelled to sign the papal promise to observe the agreement which Henry had drawn up.
 This was his first known papal subscription.